forevermatt/budget-riot/README.md

                   },
                   *...*
                 },
-                "whenTimestamp": *date/time of transaction, as unix timestamp*, "who": "*name of payee*"
+                "whenTimestamp": *date/time of transaction, as JS unix timestamp*, "who": "*name of payee*"
               }
             ]